Termites –The Stuff of Every Homeowner’s Nightmare!

 Stage 5: External perimeter of the structure (to create an effective chemical barrier)

 Lack of awareness among home buyers

 Perhaps, more than technical reasons, it’s the all-pervasive lack of interest and knowledge amongst the new home buyers on the ‘things to check’.
 What meets the eye alone is not enough!
 One needs to literally dig under the ground, and question the builders about what all has gone ‘inside’ or ‘behind the scenes’ while bringing a flashy façade to life!

-A property constructed by overlooking critical pre-construction measures results in multiple issues like termites, cracking, dampness, seepages, cracking of walls and more, which you can ill-afford!
-Even the best of materials cannot compensate for the right actions that need to be taken by the builders at the beginning stages.
+A property constructed by overlooking critical pre-construction measures results in multiple issues like termites, cracking, dampness, seepages, cracking of walls, and more, which you can ill-afford!
+Even the best materials cannot compensate for the right actions that need to be taken by the builders at the beginning stages.
 Unless questioned and watched, some builders may overlook or compromise on the quality of the building.

 So, stay vigilant, and ask the right questions before you purchase your dream home!